TAYSIR logo

 Evaluation

-We are going to use 2 types of metrics: one to evaluate the quality of the approximation, the other to evaluate the simplicity of the submitted model.
+We used 2 types of metrics: one to evaluate the quality of the approximation, the other to evaluate the simplicity of the submitted model.

 Quality